md2conf/md2conf/README.md

 # md2conf toolset

-Set of tools to **publish** markdown files to a Confluence and **dump** confluence content to markdown files.
+Set of tools to publish markdown files to a Confluence.
-Contains extensible **converters** from markdown format to Confluence wiki format and from Confluence storage view format to markdown format.

 Notable features:

-- Full set of commands to work with Confluence content: publish, dump, convert.
 - Support attachments, inline images, etc.
 - Can be used in minimal configuration.
 In this mode directory structure and naming conventions used to build a page tree with confluence content model.
-- Has a lot of advanced configuration options for demanding users.
+- Has a lot of advanced configuration options
 - Idempotent publish (without creating of new version of pages in Confluence if nothing changed)
 - Extensible by design